rust-lang/book/src/ch04-02-references-and-borrowing.md

 reference with `&mut s` and accept a mutable reference with `some_string: &mut String`.

-Mutable references have one big restriction, though.
-This code fails:
+Mutable references have one big restriction, though: you cannot borrow a mutable reference more than once.
+This code will fail:

 Filename: src/main.rs